sharing in governance of extractive industries

 Added by Lisa Sachs on September 21, 2016 at 4:51 — No Comments

 Extractive industries projects can have a transformational potential for a country’s development path, particularly if those resources are managed and invested effectively.
-Given the magnitude of many of these hydrocarbon or mining…Continue
+Given the magnitude of many of these hydrocarbon or mining projects (think billions rather than millions), it is also expected…Continue

 Panelists at a day’s forum to evaluate the just passed Ghana’s Petroleum (Exploration & Production) Act has largely described the law as Progressive that will maximize the needed fiscal dividends that will bring the desired benefits to the people.
 But, were quick to add that there were still some few gaps that needed to be refined to make it perfect.
 Some were debt loading, mis-pricing, and valuation pricing.…Continue